geoext/geoext/development.md

 ## Provided `npm` scripts

-There are a number of preconfigured scripts that can be executed via `npm run-script TARGET` from the base directory of the repository:
+There are a number of preconfigured scripts, listed in package.json, that can be executed via `npm run-script TARGET` from the base directory of the repository:

 * `clean` removes generated files and folders.
 * `lint` checks code for linting errors.